Name: Black Rhinoceros (Diceros bicornis)

 It was not until the 1970s that rhinos declined dramatically, due to a surprising cause: the soaring price of oil.
 Young men in the Arab country of Yemen covet rhino horn for elaborately-carved dagger handles, symbols of wealth and status in that country.
 Until the 1970s, few men could afford these prized dagger handles.
 But Yemen and other Middle Eastern countries are rich in oil, and prices for this “black gold” climbed dramatically in that decade due to a worldwide oil shortage.

 The result was a seven-fold increase in the per capita income in Yemen, a rise in wealth that made rhino horn dagger handles within the reach of almost everyone.
 This small country, with a population of 6 million at the time, suddenly became the world’s largest importer of rhino horn.

 The value of rhino horn made it enormously profitable to poach rhinos and sell them on the black market.
 For example, in 1990, the two horns from a single black rhino brought as much as $50,000.
+In 2020 the price of rhino horns was estimated to be $65,000 per kilogram.
+A kilogram is just a little over 2.2 pounds.
+The average black rhino has two horns and each weigh approximately 1.5 kilograms.
+Therefore, the average black rhino is worth over $130,000 to poachers.
 Just like poaching for elephant ivory, poaching for rhino horn is simply too profitable for many subsistence farmers and herders to resist.

 All trade in rhino horn is prohibited, since rhinos are protected under Appendix I of CITES.
 The ban on trade in rhino horns has not been very successful, however.
 A thriving black market in rhino horn has continued.